-- DATSIP on pricing and structural review;

-- TSIRC on planning matters;

-- PBC's and future directions; and

-- Local Disaster Management groups both pre and post emergency events.
+- The state and federal governments on COVID-19 related matters; - TSIRC on planning matters; - PBC's and future directions; and - Local disaster management groups both pre and post emergency events including COVID-19.

 CEQ Service Channel's

 IBIS Channel

 IBIS' origins were manifested from the work of Reverend Fred Walker, who established Papuan Industries Limited in 1905, with the intention of aiding the people of Papua and the Torres Straits.
 This morphed into the first version of the Island Industries Board. established in the 1930's by way of the Torres Strait Act, for the charitable function of advancing the welfare of the Torres Strait Island residents.